Stegasta variana

 Stegasta variana is a species of moth of the family Gelechiidae.
 It is found in Queensland, China, India, Malaysia, Réunion and Africa.

+Taxonomy

 The wingspan is about 10–12 mm.
 The forewings are dark coppery-fuscous with a ferruginous-orange fascia at one-fourth, extended as a thick irregular streak along the dorsum to near the tornus.
 There are four irregular pale golden-metallic fasciae, with the costal extremities white, the first two margining the orange fascia, the third median, enclosing a dot of ground colour above the middle, the fourth at three-fourths, terminating above in a large quadrate ochreous-white spot.
 The hindwings are grey.

 Foodplants

 This species feeds on Caesalpiniaceae, Fabaceae and Oleaceae species.